 Board of Trustees

-The Board of Trustees of Edmonds College is composed of six members appointed by the governor.
-Five of the trustees serve five-year terms, the student trustee serves a one-year term.
+The Board of Trustees of Edmonds College comprises six members appointed by the governor.
+Five of the trustees serve five-year terms, and the student trustee serves a one-year term.
 Each member must reside within the college's district boundaries.

 The Board, on behalf of the citizens of College District #23, ensures the accountability of Edmonds College through:

-- Fulfillment of the College mission within the guidelines of College philosophy by means of the financial and human resources available
+- Fulfillment of the College mission within the guidelines of College philosophy utilizing the financial and human resources available

 - Promotion of appropriate activities, conditions, and decisions